astropy/astropy/docs/models/fitting.rst

 *******

 This module provides wrappers, called Fitters, around some Numpy and Scipy fitting functions.
-All Fitters take an instance of `models.ParametricModel` as input and define a `__call__` method which fits the model to the data and changes `model.parameters attribute.
+All Fitters can be called as funcitons.
+They take an instance of `models.ParametricModel` as input and modily `model.parameters` attribute.
 The idea is to make this extensible and allow users to easily add other fitters.